daria-serkova/aws-cdk/geolocation-services/geo-localizer-solution/architecture/geo-data-storage-and-retrieval/retrieve-cities-dropdown/README.md

 ### Overview

-The Get Localized Country Dropdown Values API is designed to streamline the retrieval of country information in the format {label: '', value: ''}, making it ideal for scenarios where global applications require accurate and localized country data.
+The Get Localized Cities Dropdown Values API is designed to streamline the retrieval of cities information in the format {label: '', value: ''}, making it ideal for scenarios where global applications require accurate and localized cities data.

 ### API Endpoint

 ```
-{{API_GATEWAY_URL}}/geo/country/get-dropdown-values
+{{API_GATEWAY_URL}}/geo/city/get-dropdown-values
 ```

 ### API Supported Methods